On the correspondence between thermodynamics and inference: Results

 \subsubsection{Exponential mixture models.}

-The previous two examples demonstrated the quantum-like freeze-out that results from discrete parameter manifolds.
-Our next example illustrates another small sample size (\textit{higher-temperature}) freeze-out phenomenon analogous to the loss of heat capacity when a solid sublimes to form a gas.
-Here, this phenomenon arises as the result of model singularity: A zero mode appears in the Fisher information matrix corresponding to one (or more) parameter coordinates becoming unidentifiable (Eqn.~\ref{eqn:unident}).
-To explore this phenomenon, we analyze the exponential mixture model which has previously been identified as \textit{sloppy model} by Transtrum, Machta and coworkers using a criterion defined by the distribution of the eigenvalues of the Fisher information matrix \cite{Machta:2013hl}.
+In the previous example, there are fairly transparent constraints applied to the parameters in the form of a prior which reduce the learning capacity.
+Our next example illustrates another \textit{higher-temperature} freeze-out phenomenon, but here the mechanism is model singularity: A zero mode appears in the Fisher information matrix.

-\textit{Model:} Consider a model for the lifetime of a mixed population consisting of several different chemical species $I$ with different transition rates.
+\textit{Model:} We analyze the exponential mixture model which has previously been identified as \textit{sloppy model} by Transtrum, Machta and coworkers using a criterion defined by the distribution of the eigenvalues of the Fisher information matrix \cite{Machta:2013hl}.
+Consider a model for the lifetime of a mixed population consisting of several different chemical species $I$ with different transition rates.
 Both the transition rates ($k_I$) and the relative abundance of the species ($p_I$) are unknown.
 For an $m$ species model, the likelihood function for the lifetime $t$ is:

 with parameters: